stephenweigand/hello-world/README.md

 # hello-world
-This is me following the tutorial.
+This is me following the tutorial which is at https://guides.github.com/activities/hello-world/.